jackyyym/thermo/README.md

 <br><br>

 # Features:
+- Create and manage multiple polls.
 - Automatic generation of poll using guild's emoji.
-- Configurable memeber role to control who can place submissions.
+- Configurable member role to control who can place submissions.
-- Configureable user submission limits.
+- Configurable user submission limits.
-- Toggleable manager permissions to use certain commants.
+- Toggle manager permissions for users to use certain commands.

 *Upcoming:*
 - Automatic counting of votes on a poll.